d4rkc0nd0r/Hackthebox_Writeups/challenges/pwn/restaurant/README.md

 # Restaurant Writeup
-This exploits spawns a shell locally.
+Local exploit spawns a shell locally.
+Run the remote exploit to get the flag